 It allows producer groups (a group of organized farmers) to make better-informed decisions about certification.
 This gives farmers the knowledge and resources they need to become better entrepreneurs and increase their position in the marketplace.
 At the same time, it creates more transparency and objectivity in the discussions around costs and benefits of certification.
 This is good news for all actors in the supply chain.

-Henriette Walz, Climate Change and Environmental Expert at UTZ, developed the tool as part of the Monitoring & Evaluation team.
+Henriette Walz, Global Lead Deforestation at UTZ, developed the tool as part of the Monitoring & Evaluation team.
 She explains:

 It is very important to us that the producers themselves are empowered to make the decision whether or not to get certified.
 That they decide what is best for them.
 That decision-making process we want to support with this tool.